 Pinterest is one of the most amazing ways to grow your reach as a blogger.
-BoardBooster* makes it that much easier, especially with their scheduled Pinning feature.
-I use BoardBooster to schedule all of my own Pins to go to group boards, and that way I can spend my actual time on Pinterest each day with live-Pinning articles from other people’s websites.
+Tailwind* makes it that much easier, especially with their scheduled Pinning, Tribes, and Smartloop features.
+I use Tailwind to schedule all of my own Pins to go to group boards, and that way I can spend my actual time on Pinterest each day with live-Pinning articles from other people’s websites.

 3) CoSchedule Headline Analyzer.

 This is such a fun little (free) tool!
 Headlines are NOT my strong point, so I like to play around with the words in the headline analyzer to improve my titles.
 This tool breaks down your headline as well so you can understand exactly why it’s getting a particular score—it’s certainly helped me to get better at writing headlines over time.

 I recently switched from MailChimp to ConvertKit* primarily because of the way the lists are set up.
 I have a bunch of freebies (such as my blog editorial calendar template, blog newsletter welcome email template, and cheat sheet with tips on putting together an email list) that people can get when they sign up for my newsletter.
 But in MailChimp, they’d be added to separate lists, which made it tricky when sending out newsletters (some people would get the same newsletter twice in a row every week, for example, if they were signed up for two different freebies).